 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author's obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

-MECS Publisher does not allow any form of plagiarism.
+MECS does not allow any form of plagiarism.
 Plagiarism is considered to be a serious breach of scientific ethics by the entire scientific community.
-Incidents of plagiarism in a manuscript or published paper whether detected or reported, will be dealt seriously.
-We constantly support\advise and take suggestions from our Editors\Editorial and Reviewer Board on avoiding any malpractice of publication ethics.
+Whether a manuscript or published paper is detected or reported to be plagiarized, it will be dealt with seriously.
+We constantly support advice and take suggestions from our Editorial and Reviewer Board to avoid any violation of publication ethics.

 If you have any questions, please contact us via email at firstname.lastname@example.org.